Sneed-Group/sneedium/README.md

 <img src="logo.png" align="right" width="15%"/>

 # Sneedium
-A basic web browser in Electron. ***Now with our own, functioning adblocker and privacy redirection technologies!***
+A basic web browser in Electron. ***Now with a functioning adblocker and privacy redirection technologies!***

 Supports compiling via electron packager.
 Install and run it with: